harrisonroufos/CP3407-EXT-GROUP-PROJECT/README.md

 ## 🧪 Testing

 We implemented comprehensive testing using `pytest` across all major components of the system.
+They can be found in the [Tests](/tests) directory.
 Our tests cover:

 ### ✅ Structure